 - You can use both systems with a wide range of processors and hardware.

-4.2 You may need additional network management software to monitor and control everything attached to your network.
+4.2 You may need additional software to monitor and control everything attached to your network.

-- Managing the network becomes more difficult as your network grows.
+- Managing the network becomes more involved as your network grows.

 - Make sure any hardware you buy can communicate with the network management software you use.

-4.4 Large databases and groupware products are often supplied as client-server applications.
+4.4 Some software is supplied as client-server applications.

 4.5 You may need additional software.